 Your adoption agency is the professional who is the true heart of your adoption.
-They are close to birth mothers, working with them, talking to them, and helping them decide if adoption is the right choice for their baby or child.
-Remember that for every single birth mother that chooses adoption, 15 or 20 more receive services only to decide it’s not for them.
+They are close to birth mothers, working with them, talking to them, and helping them with their decision.
+Remember that for every birth mother that chooses adoption, 20 more receive services only to decide it’s not for them.

 There are also court fees, document fees, and other administrative costs that are simply part of the adoption.

-In domestic infant adoption, parents waiting to adopt often cannot predict when they will get “the call” to go meet the baby they so long to add to their family.
+In domestic infant adoption, waiting parents cannot predict when they will get “the call” to go meet the baby.
 Babies are born at all hours, and it’s important to be ready to travel when the opportunity to adopt comes calling.

-If your baby’s birth mother lives outside your state, you’ll need to purchase a flight to get to her once she goes into labor.
+If your baby’s birth mother lives outside your state, you’ll need to purchase a flight once she goes into labor.
 If she lives closer, you may be able to drive to her, depending on the timing of the situation.